cshum/rodabase/README.md

 ```
 Under the hood, each write in Rodabase consists of multiple reads and writes in LevelDB,
 managed by its own transaction instance.
-This can be described by the following steps:
+This can be described as following steps:

-1. Begin transaction
+1. Begin
 2. `validate` hook for `put`
-3. Read current state of document
+3. Read current state of document and clock
-4. Read current namespace clock
 5. `diff` hook for `put` or `del`
 6. Write document, changes and clock
-7. Commit transaction
+7. Commit

 `validate` and `diff` are transaction hooks for validating input, reacting to changes.